6.4: Enzyme Inhibition

 Here is an interactive graph showing uncompetitive inhibition with Vm and Km both set to 10.
 Change the sliders for [I] and Kii and see the effect on the graph

-An equation, shown in the diagram above, can be derived to show the effect of the uncompetitive inhibitor on the velocity of the reaction.
+An equation shown in the diagram above can be derived to describe the effect of the uncompetitive inhibitor on the reaction velocity.
 The only change is that the S term in the denominator is multiplied by the factor 1+I/Kii.
-We want to rearrange this equation to show how Km and Vm are affected by the inhibitor, not S. Rearranging the equation above shows that Kmapp = Km/(1+I/Kii) and Vmapp = Vm/(1+I/Kii).
+We want to rearrange this equation to show how Km and Vm are affected by the inhibitor, not S. Rearranging the equation above yields Kmapp = Km/(1 + I/Kii) and Vmapp = Vm/(1 + I/Kii).
 This shows that the apparent Km and Vm do decrease as we predicted.
-Kii is the inhibitor dissociation constant in which the inhibitor affects the intercept of the double reciprocal plot.
-Note that if I is zero, Km and Vm are unchanged.
+Kii is the inhibitor dissociation constant, in which the inhibitor affects the intercept of the double-reciprocal plot.
+Note that if I = 0, Km and Vm remain unchanged.

 Progress Curves: Uncompetitive Inhibition